g-male/darin-portfolio/content/capturing/product/colmillo-hoodie-for-data.md

 postyear: "2024"
 contentdesc: product
 ---
 Lay-flat e-commerce shoot, and editing for Tainy's album DATA merchandise "COLMILLO" Hoodie, and T-Shirt.

-Shot at the Knock Twice studio.
+Shot in the Knock Twice studio, Toronto.